 2. General vs. MAC?

 General anesthesia is the “heaviest” form of anesthesia, and typically involves stronger drugs, muscle paralysis, anesthesia gases and a breathing tube.
 While general anesthesia is very safe, it typically produces excessive grogginess and nausea when patients wake up after their procedure.
-MAC is Monitored Anesthesia Care, or in layman’s terms, “twilight sleep” anesthesia under the control and direction of an anesthesiologist.
+MAC is Monitored Anesthesia Care, or in layman’s terms, “twilight sleep” anesthesia under the control and direction of an anesthesia provider.
 This is a lighter form of anesthesia, using more rapidly metabolized sedatives and patients are breathing on their own without a breathing tube or inhaling any nauseagenic anesthesia gases.
 In Dr. Chong’s practice, we use MAC for most of our plastic surgery procedures because it provides our patients with a pleasant sleep experience without the heaviness or nausea of general anesthesia.

 3. Do I breathe on my own?